-H90 Control provides remote control access and Program list management for the H90.
+H90 Control provides remote control access and Program/Preset management for the H90 and dot9 stompboxes.
 Manage Program and Preset settings, perform system updates, and import/export User Lists with an easy-to-use interface.

 10.1.
 Getting Started

 10.1.1.
 Register and Install